The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 At Kaplan University, we are committed to better preparing our nursing graduates for the demands of the profession today and the challenges of tomorrow.
 Our advanced degree programs are designed to enhance your professional opportunities throughout the entire course of your career.
 Kaplan University’s online Master of Science in Nursing (MSN) degree program is a prime example of this unique partnership.

-Our online MSN is designed for nurses who desire to advance to the next level in their careers and take advantage of a growing range of opportunities for professional and personal fulfillment—especially in management and advanced practice positions.*
+Our online MSN is designed for nurses who desire to advance to the next level in their careers and take advantage of a growing range of opportunities for professional and personal fulfillment——including management positions and becoming an advanced practice nurse.*

 The Master of Science in Nursing program offers: